Beorn’ s Hall

 – using sleeping men [mith]CH25B[/mith] & [mith]CH28B[/mith] for floor sides depth (a human kind is supposed to be able to sleep there).I haven’t any pics yet with all minis as most are still in blisters & unassembled

-ddaines wrote:Regarding the roof, unless thatch is mentioned in The Hobbit, have you considered a turf roof which may be easier to ‘scale’ than thatch.
+ddaines wrote:Regarding the roof, unless thatch is mentioned in The Hobbit, have you considered a turf roof which may be easier to ‘scale’ than thatch

-My mind tells me it is thatch but maybe I’m wrong.
+.My mind tells me it is thatch but maybe I’m wrong.
 I should check the book as always.

-ddaines wrote:Anyhow, can’t wait to see what you end up withThere I have to say I am not very fast.
+ddaines wrote:Anyhow, can’t wait to see what you end up with

 ddaines wrote:p.s. my trip to the dentist today will eventually cost me £200+ and a gold cap (so I must keep away from the cut-purses around the back of the Pony :lol:).
-Maybe not as painful in the mouth (yet!), but painful in the walletOuch
+Maybe not as painful in the mouth (yet!), but painful in the wallet

 December 16, 2015 at 5:15 am #33699Dear Master Milo, I want to encorage you to keep going in this project! trully looks amazing!!!